A visit to Corfe Castle, Dorset

 Sign post to Corfe Castle, Dorset, UK

-From the National Trust Visitor Centre it is a 1-mile walk to the village of Corfe Castle.
-Cross the road from the car park and follow the signpost.
+From the National Trust Visitor Centre, you can enjoy a picturesque 1-mile walk to the historic village of Corfe Castle.
+Simply cross the road from the car park and follow the well-marked signposts.

 A brief history of Corfe Castle